Some of your best rides can be under the hot summer sun, but you could be in serious trouble if you’re preparation is not ideal.

 When it comes to wearing the right apparel for cycling in hot weather, always look for helmets, jerseys, and other gear that’s,

 - Ventilated.
-Give your body the opportunity to breathe and let any cool air in is critical.
+Allowing your body to breathe and let any cool air in is critical.
 You also need ventilation so your sweat can adequately evaporate.

 - Protects against the sun.
 You’ll be wearing sunscreen, but it’s also a good idea to buy cycling jerseys and bib shorts that offer UV protection.
 Look for something that offers at least UPF 40 protection.